MSRCCS/Prajna/scripts/README.txt

   To enable authentication, add an extra "-Password" parameter to pass in a string of desired password

+    If an explict credential is required for executing powershell command on remote machines,

+    PS> $Cred = Get-Credential

+    It will prompt a dialog for input the credential.
+Here also assumes that the credential is the same for all remote machines.
+Then

+    PS> .\Deploy-Clients.ps1 -ComputerNames @("Machine1", "Machine2", "Machine3") -SourceLocation ..\..\Client -ClientLocation C:\Deployment\PrajnaClient -Port 1005 -JobPortRange 1250-1299 -Cred $Cred

 ---------------------------------------------------------
 2.4 Other scripts
 ---------------------------------------------------------